 Cycle next to an area that is good for hiking (mentioned in the link to the separate post).

-You can go hiking there for roughly 2 hours through small canyons before cycling back to the lake for a relaxing sunset.
+You can go hiking there for roughly two hours through small canyons before cycling back to the lake for a relaxing sunset.

 The long way back to the lake goes past some natural hot spring baths and that is highly recommended.